SiliconLabsSoftware/docs-matter/sld407-matter-ota/02-ota-software-update.md

 The demo scenario requires the use of the Silicon Labs Simplicity Commander tool.

-### Outline of the steps for the OTA Software Update scenario
+### Outline of the steps for the OTA Software Update Scenario

-- Create the running image
+- Create the running image.
-- Create the update image with software version value incremented
+- Create the update image with software version value incremented.
-- Create the OTA file from the update image
+- Create the OTA file from the update image.
-- Create/obtain a bootloader that supports Matter OTA Software Update
+- Create/obtain a bootloader that supports Matter OTA Software Update.
 - Start the OTA-Provider passing to it the OTA file.
 Commission the OTA-Provider.
 - Bring up your device with the running image, commission the device.
-- Use the chip-tool to issue the Announce OTA Provider command to the device and trigger the OTA Software Update Process
+- Use the chip-tool to issue the Announce OTA Provider command to the device and trigger the OTA Software Update Process.

 Note: In a production environment the Announce OTA Provider command is not used.
 Instead, the OTA Provider address is configured on the device by the Matter Controller and the device queries the Provider for an available image every 24 hours.

 ## Setting up the OTA Environment

 ### Setting up the chip-tool

 The chip-tool binary is a part of the Silicon Labs' Matter Hub Raspberry Pi Image available as a part of the Release Artifacts page.
-For building the chip-tool for Linux or Mac consult the documentation in https://github.com/project-chip/connectedhomeip .
+For building the chip-tool for Linux or Mac consult the documentation in https://github.com/project-chip/connectedhomeip.

 ### Setting up the OTA-Provider

 The chip-ota-provider-app binary for a Raspberry Pi is a part of the Artifacts package available with the Matter Extension release.
-For building the chip-ota-provider-app for Linux or Mac consult the documentation in https://github.com/project-chip/connectedhomeip .
+For building the chip-ota-provider-app for Linux or Mac consult the documentation in https://github.com/project-chip/connectedhomeip.

 ### Building Application Images Using Simplicity Studio